HenrikWM/NNUG_GWAB2014/ASSIGNMENTS.md

 	# Example:
 	azure vm create gwab2014-hwm-azure-elasticsearch-cluster b39f27a8b8c64d52b05eac6a62ebad85__Ubuntu-13_10-amd64-server-20130808-alpha3-en-us-30GB --vm-name hwm-elasticsearch-node0 --vm-size extrasmall --ssh 22 --ssh-cert "C:\certs\azure-vm-certificate.pem" --virtual-network-name gwab2014-hwm-we-vnet --subnet-names DEV --affinity-group gwab2014-hwm elasticsearch Password1234#!!

 The virtual machine is now being provisioned in Azure.
-We have placed the VM in the same affinity group as our virtual network, and placed it in the DEV-subnet.
+We have placed the VM in the same affinity group as our virtual network and cloud service, and placed it in the DEV-subnet.

 Let the provisioning complete before you proceed to the next step.
 You can follow the progress in the Azure-portal under "Virtual machines".
 Under "resources" on the virtual network dashboard you should see a new instance appear with assigned IP-address.

 ### Install and configure elasticsearch

-We will connect to our VM using PuTTY and then install elasticsearch.
+We will connect to our VM using `PuTTY` and then install elasticsearch.

 #### Connect with PuTTY

-Provide these settings in PuTTY:
+Provide these settings in `PuTTY`:

 * Session->Host name: `gwab2014-[your initials here]-azure-elasticsearch-cluster`
 * Connection->SSH->Auth->"Private key file for authentication": Select the `azure-private.ppk`-file from `C:\certs`.
 Click "Open" and select "Yes".

 **Important**: If you get the error message "Host does not exist" in PuTTY the connect using the VM's Cloud Service IP-address instead, or wait a bit longer as the DNS-address is being created (can take up to 5 minutes)

-PuTTY will start the SSH-session in a command window.
+`PuTTY` will start the SSH-session in a command window.
 Provide the user name "elasticsearch".
 You will now be authenticated with your private key and be connected to the VM.

+> Does the white-on-black text hurt your eyes?
+Right-click on the Putty-window and select "Change settings...".
+At Window > Colours choose "Use system colours" and Apply.

 ### Install Java JRE